backstage/backstage/.changeset/stale-brooms-fry.md

 </SidebarGroup>
 ```

-If you decide against adding `SidebarGroups` to your `Sidebar` the `MobileSidebar` will contain one default menu item, which will open a full-screen overlay menu displaying all the content of the current `Sidebar`.
+If you decide against adding `SidebarGroup`s to your `Sidebar` the `MobileSidebar` will contain one default menu item, which will open a full-screen overlay menu displaying all the content of the current `Sidebar`.

 More information on the `SidebarGroup` & the `MobileSidebar` component can be found in the changeset for the `core-components`.